 Please note this trip runs in both directions.
 This is a sample itinerary for the route from Iceland to Greenland.
 Check the ‘Dates & Prices’ tab.
 If the route is running from Greenland to Iceland, please reverse the below.
-The wind and weather dictate exactly where we can stop en route, when and for how long so this is just a guide to what the expedition may look like.
+The wind and weather dictate exactly where we can stop en route, when and for how long and ice conditions can vary greatly by year so this is just a guide to what the expedition may look like.

 We will spend today getting to know the boat, packing away equipment and belongings and doing some essential pre-departure training.
 After lunch, we will slip lines and head out into the fjord for some sail training and familiarisation, including all the key skills such as tacking, gybing and reefing.
 By the end of the day, you be starting to feel familiar with the yacht and settled in your environment.
 They are some beautiful anchorages to choose from for the night.

 Today we can aim for the Drangajökull glacier, which will be glistening away to the east.
 This is a world of vast waterfalls, mountains, wider ducks and wonderful views.
 We’ll head ashore on the RIB then head east along the fjord towards the glacier.
 We’ll wander through the meadows full of purple seathrift, orchids, buttercups and cottongrass.
 Drangajökull is 900m up and a good two-hour hike, but it is so worth it.
 The views are truly wonderful, with snow-capped peaks to the north of us and ice age valleys curving away back to the sea.